gtoonstra/ml-with-kubeflow/_sources/quickdeploy.txt

 `Deploying Kubeflow Pipelines standalone on local cluster <https://www.kubeflow.org/docs/pipelines/installation/localcluster-deployment/>`_

+However, instead of running simply `kind` as a command line utility, we'll deploy the cluster to have a local registry enabled.
+This allows us to deploy our component docker containers locally later.

 You should also install "kubectl", because that utility is used to deploy kubeflow and it's also what you would use for diagnostics to make sure everything is up and running.

+The `kind_with_local_registry.sh` script is in the tutorials directory.
-So when you you have kind installed on your computer, it should now be as simple as:
+So when you have kind installed on your computer, it should now be as simple as:

 ::

-    kind create cluster
+    ./kind_with_local_registry.sh
     export PIPELINE_VERSION=1.0.1
     kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/cluster-scoped-resources?ref=$PIPELINE_VERSION"
     kubectl wait --for condition=established --timeout=60s crd/applications.app.k8s.io